 The California Shark is one of the best on the market for cruising!
 They provide you a wide range of colors so you can choose the best color to go with your deck!

-The diameter is 60mm and have a durometer rating of 78a, which are the ideal for a cruising.
-They are also whisper quiet and will not make a lot noise while riding, in addition to that the rides are some of the best you can experience crusing over uneven surfaces are a breeze and you can practically glide over rugged terrain.
+The diameter is 60mm and has a durometer rating of 78a, which is ideal for cruising.
+They are also whisper quiet and will not make a lot of noise while riding, in addition to that the rides are some of the best you can experience cruising over uneven surfaces are a breeze and you can practically glide over rugged terrain.

 Riding over things like gravel and large cracks on the sidewalk or road are done easily with the California Shark, it will go over those surfaces without any issue.

 Overall, the California Shark comes in a nice variation of colors and styles to suit your own taste.
 It’s equipped with the ability to glide over rugged terrain and with great specs, the California Shark will be the ideal choice for a smooth cruise.